Fliplet/fliplet-agent/README.md

 # Description of your operation (will be printed out in the logs)
 description: Push my users to Fliplet

-# Define a "push" operation for pushing data from your table to a Fliplet Data Source
-type: push

 # Frequency of running using unix cronjob syntax
 frequency: '*/15 * * * *'